Strombus pugilis: Feeding habits

 Strombus pugilis is known to be a herbivore, feeding on plants and algae.

 Human uses

 The flesh of Strombus pugilis is edible.
 It is usually cooked by boiling, and is consumed by local fishermen.

-Strombus pugilis is used as a zootherapeutical product for the treatment of sexual impotence in the traditional Brazilian medicine of the Northeast region of Brazil.
+S. pugilis is used as a zootherapeutical product for the treatment of sexual impotence in the traditional Brazilian medicine of the Northeast region of Brazil.
 The shell is commonly used as a decorative item and is sold in local markets as a souvenir.

+Imposex

+The phenomenon known as imposex, the development of nonfunctional male sexual organs in female individuals, has been observed in S. pugilis.
+This condition is triggered by exposure to organic tin compounds such as tributyltin and triphenyltin, is irreversible, and can have severe consequences for the species, ranging from individual sterilization to potential population collapse.
+Organotin compounds were commonly used as biocides and antifouling agents, added to marine paints to prevent organisms from growing on the hulls of boats and ships.
+As a result, high concentrations often accumulated in the waters around shipyards and docking areas, posing a serious threat to nearby marine life through prolonged exposure.